Kokako-2018/Embracing-Blue/README.md

 I have created several npm scripts that will be useful for deploying your app to heroku easily.

-`npm run h:deploy` will push your local master branch to your heroku app
+`yarn run heroku:deploy` will push your local master branch to your heroku app

-`npm run h:migrate` will run your knex migrations on your deployed heroku app
+`yarn run heroku:migrate` will run your knex migrations on your deployed heroku app

-`npm run h:seed` will run your seeds on your deployed app
+`yarn run heroku:seed` will run your seeds on your deployed app

-If ever you need to rollback, you can also just use `npm run h:rollback`
+If ever you need to rollback, you can also just use `yarn run heroku:rollback`

 ### Ta-Da!